ZHONGJunjie86/A2C-MC-single-car-intersection/README.md

 * if sa ≤st: ks - kp*(target_speed - real_speed)
 * if sa > st: ks - kp*(real_speed - target_speed )

 　In my experiment I set ky = ks = 0.05,kp = 0.001,kn = 0.03.
-It's obviously I desire the agent to learn to control its speed around target-speed.
+It's obviously I desire the agent to learn to control its speed around the target-speed.
 # About GAMA
 　The GAMA is a platefrom to do simulations.
 　I have a GAMA-modle "simple_intersection.gaml", which is assigned a car and some traffic lights.
 The model will sent some data